reeshuffled/reeshuffled.github.io/_posts/2024-08-07-How-to-Make-Friends.md

 layout: post
 type: stub
 category: Posts
-tags: ["Friendship"]
+tags:
+- Friendship
-title: "How to Make Friends"
+title: How to Make Friends
 slug: how-to-make-friends
-description: "Making friends, especially post-grad can be hard, but there are ways to do it."
+description: Making friends, especially post-grad can be hard, but there are ways to do it.
 ---

 ## Meeting People (Finding Friends)